HiEST/scorsa/README.md

 Where:

-- `"start"` and `"end"` denote the points in time in which a particular job started running and completed its execution, respectively.
-TIME can be a float in the range between 0.0 and the simulator's maximum length as defined in the configuration file, e.g. 4.0.
+- TIME can be a float in the range between 0.0 and the simulator's maximum length as defined in the configuration file, e.g. 4.0. `"start"` and `"end"` denote the points in time in which a particular job started running and completed its execution, respectively.
 - FAMILY is a family name as defined by the configuration file, e.g.
   `xeon-e7-v2`.
-- `"nodes"` is an unsigned integer that denotes how many composed nodes were used to run the job.
+- NODES is a list of nodes containing the CPUs assigned to the job.
+Each node is a list of unique CPU identifiers.
+E.g. `[ [CPU, CPU], [CPU, CPU], ...
-- `"cpus"` is a list of the unique CPU identifiers that were assigned to the job and make up the composed nodes.
+  ]`.

 ## Maintainers